MY LIFE IN A LIST

 - Eaten witchetty grubs in Australia

 Jilanne Hoffmann has been a zoo train engineer, a waitress, a “real” engineer, a fitness trainer, a tai chi instructor, a freelance writer for nonprofit organizations, and now enjoys writing stories for kids and adults.
 She has a BS in Engineering and an MFA in Creative Writing, has read at Listen to Your Mother – San Francisco, is an alumna of the Squaw Valley Community of Writers and the Rutgers One-on-One Conference, and has attended Highlights Summer Camp with all the cool children’s authors.
 Jilanne received an Honorable Mention in Literary Death Match’s Flash Fiction Bookmark Competition (judged by Daniel Handler) and has been a finalist in Susanna Hill’s online short story competition, for a Valentiny and an honorable mention for a second Valentiny.
 She’s a co-producer of Kidquake, the elementary school program of Litquake, San Francisco’s premier literary festival.
 She lives in San Francisco with her husband, son, and dog named Wrigley—the reason the Cubs won the World Series in 2016.

 Jilanne was a freelance writer and editor, working with socially responsible organizations such as California Rural Legal Assistance, The California HealthCare Foundation, and Exponent Partners.
 She enjoyed telling her clients’ stories and sharing their successes in the public forum.
 Her work has received an APEX Award for Excellence in Technical Communication.

 Jilanne is represented by Lori Steel of Raven Quill Literary Agency.
-She’s a member of Write On Mamas, The Society of Children’s Book Writers and Illustrators, 12×12 Picture Book Challenge, Northern California Science Writers Association.
+She’s a member of Write On Mamas, The Society of Children’s Book Writers and Illustrators(SCBWI), 12×12 Picture Book Challenge, and the Northern California Science Writers Association.
 She is a Regional Area Coordinator in San Francisco for the SCBWI San Francisco South Bay Region and has been a CYBILS Award 2nd Round judge for picture and board books.
 She is also a founding member of the Dogpatch Writers Collective.
 Jilanne volunteers in the library at her son’s school and supports the We Need Diverse Books Campaign.